 One of the best ways to ensure financial success is to build multiple sources of income.

 You do this by creating income-generating assets and avoiding liabilities.

 When you have several streams of income, it will be less likely that you’ll experience financial hardship if one of them dries up.

 There are many ways to build multiple sources of income, and the key is to start small and then gradually increase the amount of money you make.

 One way to do this is to start a side hustle.
 A side hustle is a job or business that you do in addition to your regular job.

-When you have a side hustle, it allows you to explore your interests and passions and make extra money.
+Having a side hustle allows you to explore your interests and passions and make extra money.
 It also allows you to become more financially secure and independent.